 We have operations solely in the United States and are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate and certain other exposures as well as risks relating to changes in the general economic conditions in the United States.
+As discussed in Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of operations, the novel coronavirus disease ("COVID-19") pandemic has significantly disrupted the global economy and financial markets and we believe it will unfavorably impact our future business and financial performance.
+Refer to Item 1A.
+Risk Factors for risks related to the COVID-19 pandemic.

 We have not used, nor do we intend to use, derivatives to mitigate the impact of interest rate or other exposure or for trading or speculative purposes.